01 Bone or Joint Diseases

 People with osteoporosis are at a high risk of fractures or bone breaks while doing routine activities such as standing or walking.
 The most commonly affected bones are the ribs, hips, and the bones in the wrists and spine.

 Our spinal discs are cushion-like organs between our spinal bones (vertebrae).
 They comprise a soft inner portion and a rigid outer ring.
-These discs protect the vertebral bones by absorbing the shocks caused by daily activities like walking, running, lifting weights, etc. However, if these discs become weak and injured, the soft inner portion protrudes through the rigid outer ring.
-This condition is known as a Slipped Disc (Herniated Disc).
+These discs protect the vertebral bones by absorbing the shocks caused by daily activities like walking, running, lifting weights, etc. However, the soft inner portion protrudes through the rigid outer ring if these discs become weak or injured.
+This condition is known as a Slipped Disc (Herniated Disk).

 Cervical spondylosis is the degeneration or breakdown of the spine and discs in your neck.
 It is a general term for the situation in your neck area.
 It is arthritis of the joints (the spaces) between the vertebrae in the neck.